Treedy2020/ExtractImage/README.md

 Build Suggestions (optional)
 - PyInstaller/py2app can be used to package the Python app; make sure to also ship Poppler in an adjacent `bin/` folder and adjust `PATH` in a small bootstrap script.
 - Do not rely on `sips` on macOS; the code uses Pillow if present and otherwise preserves original image formats.

+CI Notes (Windows Poppler x64/x86)
+- The release workflow uses a matrix for `x64` and `x86` builds and downloads the matching Poppler package.
+- If upstream assets rename/move, update `POPPLER_VERSION` in the workflow and/or adjust the download step URLs.
+- The generated zip contains `run.cmd`; users should run that to ensure Poppler is on `PATH`.

 Repository Layout
 - `main.py` — cross‑platform CLI/GUI and extraction logic (Poppler first, PyMuPDF fallback).